 That said, coils can also be a pain, and generally need to be replaced every few weeks or months depending on the type and their usage.

-If you’re looking to skip the coil mess, and are in need of a high-performance vaporizer for all your favorite concentrates, check out the Loto Lux from Loto Labs.
+If you’re looking to skip the coil mess, and are in need of a high-performance vaporizer for all your favorite concentrates, check out the Loto Legend from Loto Labs.
 You won’t be disappointed.